An intimate, tranquil and secluded oasis

 The garden is terraced with paving and ornamental flower beds, surrounding an ornamental pond with fountains formed from reused 18th century water cisterns retrieved from the palace.

 Today, the garden continues the tradition of rotational flower displays in the spring and summer.
-Vibrant colours and exotic planting are on display from April to October when the garden is looking its best.
+Vibrant colours and exotic planting are on display from April to August when the garden is looking its best and replanted during the autumn and winter months ready for spring.

 In the spring, tulips, wallflowers and pansies bloom while in the summer months geraniums, cannas, begonias and many more provide the vivid colour.